21 genera

 Flowers: April-July

-Distribution: Occurring in the northeastern corner of Washington; Alberta south to Arizona, east to central North America.
+Distribution: Occurring in the northeastern corner of Washington; Alberta to Arizona, east to central North America.

 Habitat: Meadowlands and moist woods.